 “It’s been nice to be challenged to come up with a creative cocktail list that’s still delicious and fun.”

-The drinks list will include classics such as Pina Coladas, Mojitos and Negronis, as well as a Banana Split that “tastes like Banana Paddle Pop in a glass”.
-And all will be available with booze or without.
+The drinks list includes classics such as Pina Coladas, Mojitos and Negronis, as well as a Banana Split that “tastes like Banana Paddle Pop in a glass”.
+And all are available with booze or without.
 “There won’t be anything too intimidating,” says Hosking.
 “With accessibility in all forms at the forefront of what we’re doing, we want people to be able to look at [the list] and [not feel] excluded because they’re not bougie enough.”

-The menu will be kept tight to avoid wastage, and the cocktails will all be vegan.
+The menu is kept tight to avoid wastage, and the cocktails are all vegan.
 “We’re substituting cream and egg whites for alternatives like coconut cream and aquafaba,” says Hosking.
 “So you still get the froth you’d expect in an Amaretto Sour, without the animal product.”

-A tight edit of toasties – filled with mozzarella and “facon”; pizza sauce, mozzarella and basil; or a heartier combo of burger, hash brown and mozzarella topped with a pickle – will be available from open till close.
+A concise edit of toasties – filled with mozzarella and “facon”; pizza sauce, mozzarella and basil; or a heartier combo of burger, hash brown and mozzarella topped with a pickle – are available from open till close.